bauerjj/bauerjj.github.io/_pages/intresting-articles.md

 ## Podcasts
 - [embedded-fm](https://www.embedded.fm/)
 - [macrofab](https://macrofab.com/blog/podcast/)
+- [Amp Hour](https://theamphour.com/) - A lot of different topics here
-- [Amp Hour](https://theamphour.com/) - There has only been 1 post in all of 2018...
+- [SparkGap](http://thesparkgap.net) - There has only been 1 post in all of 2018...
 ## Cooking

  - [Stir Fry recipe](https://www.lifehacker.com.au/2016/04/make-foolproof-stir-fry-dishes-with-this-simple-formula/)